pierrexyz/pybird/README.md

 }
 ```

-Similarly, when using likelihoods, we would be grateful if you can cite the following papers.
+When using likelihoods, we would be grateful if you can cite the following papers.

 * When using the likelihood based on BOSS DR12 data, to acknowledge the data:
 > BOSS collaboration, S. Alam et al., "The clustering of galaxies in the completed SDSS-III Baryon Oscillation Spectroscopic Survey: cosmological analysis of the DR12 galaxy sample", Mon.
 Not.
 Roy.
 Astron.
 Soc.
 470 (2017) 2617–2652, [1607.03155](https://arxiv.org/abs/1607.03155).

 * When using the likelihood of BOSS DR12 LRG power spectrum, to acknowledge the power spectrum measurements:
 > G. D’Amico, Y. Donath, M. Lewandowski, L. Senatore and P. Zhang, "The BOSS bispectrum analysis at one loop from the Effective Field Theory of Large-Scale Structure", [2206.08327](https://arxiv.org/abs/2206.08327).